Masthan555/CRM_APP/README.md

 * API for CRUD operation on Ticket resource-
 * Ability to create, read, update and Ticket based on authorization provided.

+* Setting up data models for User item
+* API for CRUD operation on User resource-
+* Ability to create, read, update and User based on authorization provided.

 ## How is the code organized in this repo ?